tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/03-database.md

 }
 ```

 Tempest will infer all relation-type information from the model class, specifically by looking at the property types.
-For example, a property with the `Author` type is assumed to be a `BelongsTo` relation, while a property with the `/** @var \App\Chapter[] */` docblock is assumed to be a `HasMany` relation on the `Chapter` model.
+For example, a property with the `Author` type is assumed to be a "belongs to" relation, while a property with the `/** @var \App\Chapter[] */` docblock is assumed to be a "has many" relation on the `Chapter` model.

 Apart from selecting models, it's of course possible to use any other query builder with them as well: